 provided that the Authority recognises that a third party that has supported the generation of Research Data may have a legitimate interest in limited exclusivity and therefore the Authority acknowledges that nothing in this clause 11.2 is intended to prevent the provision of Research Data directly related to Background IP provided by a third party to that third party on an exclusive basis for a reasonable period of no longer than 18 months and subject always to Clause 17.6.

 11.3.
 The Contractor shall, at the request of the Authority, deposit both qualitative and quantitative Research Data in a relevant data archive subject to any reasonable delay necessary to enable the protection or exploitation of Foreground IP.

 11.4.
 The Authority shall not be entitled to inspect, take or be supplied with copies of the Research Data other than in pseudonymised or anonymised form.

 11.5.
-The Contractor shall ensure that all Research Data is pseudonymised and that the key to personal identities of all persons to whom the Research Data relates is kept in a separate and secure place.
-As a minimum, the Contractor shall ensure that such pseudonymisation satisfies either:
+The Contractor shall ensure that all Research Data is anonymised or pseudonymised and that the key to personal identities of all persons to whom the Research Data relates is kept in a separate and secure place.
+As a minimum, the Contractor shall ensure that such anonymised and pseudonymisation satisfies either:

 11.5.1. the appropriate standard recommended by the UK Information Commissioner’s Office (where the Contractor is based in the UK and where the Research is taking place in the UK); or